meshekhar/pyBlog/README.md

 * [App Engine][1]

 ## Installation
-* 'git clone <repository-url>' this repository
-* or download the repository
+* 'git clone <repository-url>' this repository or download the zip file
 * open app engine
 * add the directory as existing project
 * run